-[If you are trying to run this test on Windows, you may be able to g work by changing "fr_FR" to "french" everywhere it occurs.]
+[If you are trying to run this test on Windows, you may be able to g work by changing "fr_FR" to "french" everywhere it occurs.
+Alternati RunTest.bat.
+The version of RunTest.bat included with PCRE 7.4 and a Windows versions of test 2.
+More info on using RunTest.bat is includ document entitled NON-UNIX-USE.]

 The fourth test checks the UTF-8 support.
 It is not run automaticall PCRE is built with UTF-8 support.
 To do this you must set --enable-u running "configure".
-This file can be also fed directly to the perlt provided you are running Perl 5.8 or higher.
-(For Perl 5.6, a small commented in the script, can be be used.)
+This file can be also fed directly to the perlt script, provided you are running Perl 5.8 or higher.